dappnode/DAppNodePackage-starknetstaking-generic/README.md

    - **amount** → Amount in FRI (1 STRK = `1000000000000000000`)
 5. Submit the transaction.

 📌 **Staking contract addresses:** [StarkNet Docs – Staking](https://docs.starknet.io/resources/chain-info/#staking)

 ![Voyager write contract stake](https://github.com/dappnode/DAppNodePackage-starknetstaking-generic/raw/main/images/voyager-stake.png)

 ---

-## 4️⃣  Set Up the Attestation Client on DAppNode
+## 5️⃣ Install the StarkNet Staking Package on DAppNode

-Once staked, set up your validator’s attestation client.
+Now that you’ve staked, you need to set up the validator client on your DAppNode.

-In your `starknetstaking` DAppNode package, configure:
+1. Open your DAppNode UI.
+2. Go to the **DAppStore** and search for `starknetstaking`.
+3. Click **Install**.

+Once installed, open the package configuration screen and provide:

 - `OPERATIONAL ADDRESS` → Your operator account
-- `PRIVATE KEY` → The private key from your operator account (Export it using Argent Wallet)
+- `PRIVATE KEY` → The private key from your operator account (exported from Argent Wallet)

-The attestation process will start automatically.
+The attestation process will start automatically, and your validator will be live.

 ---